 -

-For alternative ways to take your dog or pet across Europe by train, see the taking your dog by train page.
+For alternative ways to take your dog or pet to Europe by train, see the taking your dog by train page.

 Travellers with disabilities